Nywhash/PurifyFlat/README.md

 ---

 ## 📄 Creating a New Page
+PurifyFlat uses simple PHP files as pages.
+Each page follows the same structure and shares common layout components.

 Example: Creating a `partners` page.

 1. Create a new file named `partners.php` in your project root.
 2. Paste the following content: